- Tesla Paint Colors S/X/3/Y

 This is the final layer and protects the color coat from UV, and minor abrasions.
 For multi-coat red, Tesla tints the clear coat red for added visual depth.

 Tesla has multiple lines within the Fremont factory where vehicles are painted using robotic paint sprayers.
-All the metal parts for a single-vehicle are processed in the same operation.
+All the metal parts for a single vehicle are processed in the same operation.
 The plastic parts, such as the bumpers are painted in a different shop.

 There seems to be a lot of mystery and outright bad information about vehicle paints and coatings.
 Here I’ll talk about common misconceptions and differences between factory paint and those applied by a body shop for a repair.
-Some of the following statements are sometimes made by unscrupulous salesmen who are trying to sell expensive overlays, coatings, or film.
+Some of the following statements are sometimes made by unscrupulous salesmen who are trying to sell expensive overlays, coatings, or films.

 New paints are not that good (or California paints are bad)

-This might have been true 30 years ago when industries were first forced to go to a low VOC (Volatile Organic Compounds) type paints.
+This might have been true 30 years ago when industries were first forced to go with low VOC (Volatile Organic Compounds) type paints.
 At that time, areas like California and Europe required low-VOC paints, to reduce pollution and reduce worker harm from these toxic and often carcinogenic compounds.
 Even asbestos was used as a filler in paints of the 1990s!

 Currently, many areas around the world require the use of safer low-VOC paints.
 Paint products over the years have gotten dramatically better, to the point where it is often preferred over the old high-VOC paints, even when not required due to regulations.

 Some body shops (where allowed) still hang on to the old VOC methods, as they are loath to change.
-Today there is no advantage using older high-VOC paints, but it can be costly for a shop to convert and learn the new methods.
+Today there is no advantage to using older high-VOC paints, but it can be costly for a shop to convert and learn the new methods.
 Because of the chemicals used in high-VOC paints, there are higher risks of undesirable chemical interactions between coats or the part’s surface.
 It’s not a large issue, but it does occur on occasion.

 Automaker (insert any company here) uses only 1-2 paint layers or “thin” paint, whereas the top companies use 4-6 layers.